vesuvius-sys/TWK3R/README.md

 - 📋 **Scheduled Task Check** — audits scheduled tasks for anything unusual, scored the same way as drivers and services (no memory/snapshot component needed here, since tasks don't change the way running drivers do)

 As with everything else in TWK3R, false positives are possible — these tools do very deep inspection, so anything out of the ordinary gets flagged.
 Scoring gives you the context to decide for yourself.
-TWK3R doesn't have its own VirusTotal integration (no API key) — it just opens the relevant hash lookup in your default browser so you can check it on VirusTotal directly.
+You can run VirusTotal hashcheck from the app into your browers to cross-check.

 ---